Tin Brook (Stockport)

-Tin Brook, also known as Carr Brook or Hempshaw Brook earlier in its course, is a culverted stream in Stockport.
+Tin Brook, also known as Carr Brook or Hempshaw Brook earlier in its course, is a culverted stream in Stockport, Greater Manchester, England.
 The Brook is a minor tributary to the River Mersey.

 Etymology

 The name possibly originates from the Old English tȳnan, 'to enclose'.

 History

 Before the 20th century

 Hempshaw Brook cut a deep valley in Little Underbank on its southwestern side, through erosion of the areas red sandstone.
 Located at both ends of the valley was a carr, which enhanced the areas natural defencibility.

 According to tradition, the Brook was described as a clear and crystal stream flowing down a valley, that was crossed nearby Lower Hillgate through a paved way allowing carriages to pass through, and stepping stones for passengers.

 By 1718, the Brook was crossed by the 'Brook Bridge' located in Lower Hillgate, which became known as the 'Schole-House Bridge' in 1744.
-The Tin Brook's original outfall, located between the present day Chestergate Tavern and Primark building in the Merseyway Shopping Centre, was built in the mid-eighteenth century.
+The Tin Brook's original outfall, located between the present day Chestergate Tavern and Primark building in the Merseyway Shopping Centre, was built in the mid-18th century.

 As early as 1744, authority was obtained to place a dam on the section of what would later be known as the Carr Valley, to power silk mills.
 The mill was built in 1759, and was powered by the High Carr Dam.
 Thomas Hope bought the land in the 1790s, and constructed a series of cotton mills across the valley.

 In 1835, Hempshaw Brook Brewery was constructed, damming the Brook to create a reservoir.

 Stockport Cemetery was opened on the banks of the Brook in 1838, eventually expanding over the Brook, which was covered by a brick tunnel.

 By 1872, the Hempshaw Brook Brewery had expanded and built over the reservoir, culverting it with a brick tunnel.